Benefits of statically typed functional programming? Wrong question.

-I think a serious source of miscommunication could be eliminated if we spent a bit more time talking about the wanted end goal, and try to find a non-fluffy answer.
-We as people has a tendency to assume every one has the same goal or ”we are all farmers”.
+I think a serious source of miscommunication could be eliminated if we spent a bit more time talking about the wanted end goal and try to find a non-fluffy answer.
+We as people have a tendency to assume everyone has the same goal or ”we are all farmers”.

 This problem often comes up when discussing XDD techniques (DomainDrivenDesign DDD, TestDrivenDesign TDD, Type Driven Design TDD).
-These techniques focuses on the how not the why – the engine not the goal.
+These techniques focus on the how not the why – the engine, not the goal.

 So I think a better question is: